Copyright © 2012, 2014, 2013 Lars Vogel

 Press ? in the Gerrit web user interface to see the actions you can trigger via shortcuts.

 It is possible to pull the changes from the Gerrit review into another local Git repository.
 The Gerrit page lists the required commands on the change.
 This is depicted in the following screenshot.

 The other developer can adjust the change and amend the commit.
 If he pushes it to Gerrit, the review request is updated.
 Such a procedure should be coordinated by the author of the original change to avoid that two developers do the same work.

 EGit allows to fetch a change from Gerrit.
-For this right-click on the project→ → .
-You can use Ctrl+Space to select existing changes and create local branches for the change to test the changes in isolation.
+For this, right-click on the project Ctrl+Space to select existing changes and create local branches for the change to test the changes in isolation.
 It is suggested to use the last five numbers from the Gerrit change preview URL to keep an overview.→ → .
 When working with many projects, it is often easier to right-click on the repository instead and access from there.
 You can use

-The push to Gerrit may fail due to merge conflicts.
+The submit step may fail due to merge conflicts.
 In that case you have to resolve the merge conflicts in your local branch and then push another patch set.
 The easiest way to do so is via thebutton in the Gerrit web interface.
 If you lack access permission, the manual steps are:

 Rebase your local branch onto the latest state of